My Dog Killed A Bird, What Do I Do?

 Dogs are closely related to wolves and are descended from wild canids.
 Hunting was the standard practice for their wild ancestors to survive.
 They would have hunted small mammals such as birds and mice.

 This behavior is still rooted in what their ancestors used to do.
-Despite the fact that dogs don’t actually need to kill and eat birds to survive, hunting is part of their DNA today.
+Even though dogs don’t need to kill and eat birds to survive, hunting is part of their DNA today.
 Dogs instinctively derive great pleasure from chasing, attacking, and even killing birds.

 Killing to impress their owner